eGovStack/core-services/egov-mdms-service/README.md

 1. Data folder parallel to docs (https://github.com/egovernments/egov-mdms-data/tree/master/data/pb).
 2. Under data folder there will be a folder `<state>` which is a state specific master folder.
 3. Under `<state>` folder there will `<tenant>` folders where ulb specific master data will be checked in. for example `pb.testing`
-4. Each module will have one file each for statewide and ulb wise master data.
+4. Each module will have one file each for statewise and ulb wise master data.
 Keep the file name as module name itself.

 ### Sample Config